SallyFroMilan/JAVASCRIPT/JS-Fundamentals-Part-2/Conditionals/Test your skills-Conditionals/conditionals1.md

 To finish off, you should then add another test that checks whether `season` contains the <strong>string "winter"</strong>, and again assigns an appropriate <strong>string </strong>to `response`.

+Try updating the live code below to recreate the finished example:

     let season = 'summer';
     let response;